10up/gutenberg-best-practices/training/Blocks/10-Using the Block Scaffold command.md

 ## Overview

 This lesson will guide you through using the `scaffold:block` command available in the [10up WP Scaffold](https://github.com/10up/wp-scaffold) setup.
-This command provides a structured way to generate Gutenberg blocks inside a theme or plugin without requiring manual setup.
+The command provides a structured way to generate Gutenberg blocks inside a theme or plugin without requiring manual setup.

 By the end of this lesson, you will: